ivan-hc/AM/README.md

 #### My other projects
 - [AppMan](https://github.com/ivan-hc/AppMan), a clone of "AM" that works in the user's $HOME instead;
 - [AppImaGen](https://github.com/ivan-hc/AppImaGen), a script that generates AppImages from Debian or from a PPA for the previous Ubuntu LTS;
+- [ArchImage](https://github.com/ivan-hc/ArchImage), build AppImage packages for all distributions but including Arch Linux packages.
+Powered by JuNest;
-- [Firefox for Linux scripts](https://github.com/ivan-hc/Firefox-for-Linux-scripts), easily install the official releases of Firefox for Linux;
+- [Firefox for Linux scripts](https://github.com/ivan-hc/Firefox-for-Linux-scripts), easily install the official releases of Firefox for Linux.

 ------------------------------------------------------------------------
 # Conclusions